-During FY2009, the Authority entered into an agreement with the Department of Higher Education to provide funding to the Commonwealth of Massachusetts for a higher education program providing services to Massachusetts students.
-In both fiscal years 2014 and 2013 \$1M was contributed for funding toward program and administrative expenditures related to this program.
+During fiscal year 2009, the Authority entered into an agreement with the Department of Higher Education to provide funding to the Commonwealth of Massachusetts for a higher education program providing services to Massachusetts students.
+In fiscal year 2014, \$1M was contributed for funding toward program and administrative expenditures related to this program.
+The Commonwealth's budget did not require a contribution from the Authority for these services in FY15.